 OVERVIEW

-The Institute for International and Development Economics is a web-based non-profit research institute.
-We are focused on the application of economic research to policy formation, with an emphasis on the global economy, economic (trade and financial) integration, and international development.
-We represent a network of research economists based in Europe and North America and working globally.
-Our activities support research workshops and seminars, database development, contract policy research, training in policy analysis, and dissemination of research results through our discussion paper series, links to policy blogs, and public dataset distribution.
+The Institute for International and Development Economics was founded in 1997 as a non-profit research institute.
+We are focused on the application of economic research and education to guide policy formation, with an emphasis on the global economy, economic (trade and financial) integration, and international development.
+At our core is a network of research economists based in Europe and North America and working globally on international development and global policy issues.
+Our activities support research workshops and seminars, database development, contract policy research, training in policy analysis and modeling, and dissemination of research results through the IIDE discussion paper series, links to policy blogs, and public dataset distribution.
+We have also supported the core activities of the ETSG (the European Trade Study Group) since it was founded in 1999.

 publications & resources